 If you abhor the idea of spraying your lawn or garden with noxious chemicals, fill a spray bottle with straight apple cider vinegar to banish weeds, from your lawn or vegetable patch.

-ACV as a skin toner
+Use it as a skin toner

-Apple cider vinegar makes a great natural toner that can act as a natural home remedy for acne, leaving your skin looking healthier.
+Interestingly, apple cider vinegar makes a great natural toner that can act as a natural home remedy for acne, leaving your skin looking healthier.
 Its antibacterial properties help keep acne under control, and the malic and lactic acids found in ACV soften and exfoliate skin, reduce red spots, and balance the pH of your skin.
 Dilute ACV with two parts water, and spread over your face with a cotton ball to replace your current toner.